Rangdajied United FC

-Rangdajied United FC (formerly known as Ar-Hima) is an Indian professional association football club based in Mawngap-Mawphlang, in the south-west of Shillong, East Khasi hills, Meghalaya.
-Founded in 1987, the club participated in I-League 2nd Division, and won the league in 2012–13 season.
-The club was later featured in the then top tier league in the country, I-league, during 2013–14 season.
-They also compete in the Shillong Premier League, the top tier state football league in Meghalaya.
+Rangdajied United Football Club (formerly known as Ar-Hima) is an Indian professional football club based in Mawngap-Mawphlang, in the south-west of Shillong, East Khasi Hills, Meghalaya.
+The club was founded in 1987, and participated in the I-League 2nd Division.
+They won the league in the 2012–13 season.

+Rangdajied was in the then top tier I-league during the 2013–14 season.
+The club consecutively participates in the Shillong Premier League, the top tier state football league in Meghalaya.

 Name

-The club was formerly known as Ar-Hima, that literally means "The Two Kingdoms".
-During the 2012–13 season, the club has changed its name to Rangdajied United FC.
+The club was formerly known as "Ar-Hima", that literally means 'The Two Kingdoms'.
+During the 2012–13 season, the club changed its name to Rangdajied United FC.

 "Rangdajied" in the Khasi language is an expression which signifies a brave, courageous, patriotic man at the prime of his youth.

 History

+Foundation and early years

 Rangdajied United was founded in 1987 as Ar-Hima.
-The club has participated in various editions of the Shillong Premier League and enjoyed massive rivalries with their fellow Shillong based clubs Shillong Lajong FC and Royal Wahingdoh FC.
+The club is headquartered in Mawngap-Mawphlang, south-west Shillong.
+Rangdajied United has participated in various editions of the Shillong Premier League and enjoyed massive rivalries with their fellow Shillong based clubs Shillong Lajong and Royal Wahingdoh.
+In September 2012, the club reached semi-finals of Bordoloi Trophy.
 The club has participated in the 2013 I-League 2nd Division and qualified for the main round.

-Having won the 2013 I-League 2nd Division Final Round held at Bangalore, Rangdajied qualified for the I-League.
-On 20 November 2013, Rangdajied agreed the signings of Indian national team stars Gouramangi Singh, Subrata Pal, Sandesh Jhingan, Manandeep Singh, and Tomba Singh, and competed in the 2013–14 season.
-They finished as 11th in the league table with 25 points in 24 matches.
+Having won the 2013 I-League 2nd Division final round held in Bangalore, Rangdajied United earned qualification to I-League.
+On 20 November 2013, Rangdajied agreed the signings of India national team stars Gouramangi Singh, Subrata Pal, Sandesh Jhingan, Manandeep Singh, and Tomba Singh, and competed in the 2013–14 season.
+They ended their league campaign with 25 points in 24 matches, securing eleventh position in league table, but made headlines by defeating table toppers Bengaluru 3–2 at home.
 In the following season Rangdajied was evicted from I-League for not fulfilling the Asian Football Confederation's club licensing criteria.

-After clinching the 2013 Shillong Premier League, Rangdajied finished as runners-up in 2016 season, and in 2019 Shillong Premier League, they again finished achieved runners-up position with 22 points in 12 matches.
+After clinching the 2013 edition of Shillong Premier League, Rangdajied finished as runners-up in 2016 season.
+In 2015–16 season, the club was managed by Khlain Pyrkhat Syiemlieh, who cleared the AFC A licence at that time.
+Rangdajied then became a regular participant in Meghalaya State League, formed in 2017.
+Later in 2019 season, they again achieved runners-up position, gaining 22 points in 12 matches.
+The club finished as runners-up in second edition of the Meghalaya State League.